 Batch Apply White Balance to Images

-(Personal White Balance) 121
+(Personal White Balance) 115

-Registering Personal White Balance 121
+Registering Personal White Balance 115

-Applying Personal White Balance 122
+Applying Personal White Balance 116

 Batch Save as JPEG or TIFF Images (Batch

-Processing) 123
+Processing) 117

-Batch Transfer Images to Image Editing Software 125
+Batch Transfer Images to Image Editing Software 119

-Batch Change the File Name of Images 126
+Batch Change the File Name of Images 120

 Changing the File Name of Images in the Order

-in the Main Window 126
+in the Main Window 120 s

+15 Contents

+15 16 Downloading Images

+17 19 Viewing Images

+20 Sorting Images

+20 Editing Images

+Printing Images

+Processing Large Numbers of RAW Images

+Remote Shooting

+Specifying Preferences

+Reference/ Index

+(114) 114
-Batch Apply White Balance to Images (Personal White Balance)

-The white balance adjustments made to a RAW image shot in a specific shooting environment can be registered as personal white balance.
-You can then perform efficient white balance adjustment by applying this personal white balance to a large number of RAW images shot in the same shooting environment.

-Personal white balance data for versions before DPP 4 cannot be applied.

-Registering Personal White Balance

-- Adjust the white balance (p.50, p.51). - In the Basic adjustment tool palette, click the [Register] button. - → The [Register personal white balance] dialog box appears. - Select the button number to be registered from the list and click the [OK] button.

-- ?
-To use the registered personal white balance on another computer - 1 In step 3, click the [Save] button to write as a file. - 2 Copy the file to another computer. - 3 In DPP on another computer, display the window of step 3. - 4 Click the [Load] button and in the window that appears, select the copied file.
+Batch Apply White Balance to Images (Personal White Balance) Introduction The white balance adjustments made to a RAW image shot in a specific shooting environment can be registered as personal white balance.
+You Contents can then perform efficient white balance adjustment by applying this personal white balance to a large number of RAW images shot in the same shooting environment.
+Downloading Personal white balance data for versions before DPP 4 cannot be Images applied.
+Viewing Registering Personal White Balance Images Adjust the white balance (p.49, p.50).
+Sorting • To adjust white balance, select a setting other than [ ] ( )] from Images the [White balance adjustment] list box (p.48).
+Registering the adjustments is not possible if [ [ ] is selected.
+Editing In the Basic adjustment tool palette, click the Images [Register] button. → The [Register personal white balance] dialog box appears.
+Printing Images Select the button number to be registered from the list and click the [OK] button.
+Processing Large Numbers of RAW Images × Register personal white balance Register current setting in personal white balance Remote Destination Load..
+Shooting Save... ΟК Cancel Specifying Preferences To use the registered personal white balance on another computer Reference/ 1 In step 3, click the [Save] button to write as a file.
+Index 2 Copy the file to another computer.
+3 In DPP on another computer, display the window of step 3.
+4 Click the [Load] button and in the window that appears, select the copied file.
 You cannot change or adjust white balance with multiple-exposure RAW images created on the camera.